Free Accruals & Prepayments Course

 The financial year-end is 30 June 202X.
 In September 202X, an invoice was received for accounting costs covering the period from 1 March 202X to 30 June 202X.
 The invoice is dated within the next financial year and has a value of 600, so an accrual is needed to bring the expense into the financial year, 30 June 202X.

-The first step is to identify the periods covered by the expense.
-In this example, all four months of service are within the financial year 30 June 202X (March, April, May, June).
+The first step is to identify the periods to which the expense applies.
+In this example, all four months of service fall within the financial year ending 30 June 202X (March, April, May, June).

 The next step is to calculate the value of the accrual.
 Here is the formula: